richardhodgson/bluff/Readme.md

     make test

-Start the app with [proton](https://github.com/usenode/proton.js).
+Start the app in development mode.

-    proton -r
+    make dev

-Bluff should now be running on [http://localhost:8000](http://localhost:8000).
+Bluff should now be running on [http://localhost:8090](http://localhost:8090).